Introduction to Mobile Friendly Website

 14. Design the forms for mobile

 Make your form short and simple.
-See through that the form requires only the minimum amount of information from the users.
+See-through that the form requires only the minimum amount of information from the users.
 The number and size of the form fields should be kept at a minimum level.
 But improve the technology to get the maximum usability of the form.
 For example, If you are able to track the user’s location then don’t ask them to enter their city, state, and pin code.

 15. Set form input attributes

-If you have a form that asks for the users to enter their name then turn off the auto correct and turn on the auto-capitalize option.
+If you have a form that asks for the users to enter their name then turn off the autocorrect and turn on the auto-capitalize option.
 If you don’t make such changes to the form attributes then the phone will change the name of the user to something else if it is not found in the dictionary.
 If you are asking the user to give their email id then use the email input field in your form attribute so that the @ symbol automatically appears in the keyboard.
 This will help the user to enter the details with ease and it will also make them more engaged with the site.

 16. Avoid fixed position

-If your website has a header or sidebar with a CSS property which is set to the fixed position, then know that when a user zooms in then that particular header or sidebar also zooms in.
+If your website has a header or sidebar with a CSS property that is set to the fixed position, then know that when a user zooms in then that particular header or sidebar also zooms in.
 This collapses the look of the site.
 So make sure that you disable the fixed position when you are creating a mobile site.

 17. Use extra spaces with caution

 When you wanted to display a long string of numbers to the users, then split them into 5 letter groups with a space in between them.
 For example, 45678 54321 8786e.
-This will help the users to easily do the copy paste work or type them into another application.
+This will help the users to easily do the copy-paste work or type them into another application.
 On a desktop, this method will work out best because deleting the spaces is easy on the desktop when compared to mobile devices.

-In order to delete the spaces automatically while copying and pasting in the mobile device just wrap the five letter groups in an element by adding some padding in between.
+In order to delete the spaces automatically while copying and pasting in the mobile device just wrap the five-letter groups in an element by adding some padding in between.
 Now if the user copies the letters with spaces and when he pastes it in another document the spaces will not appear.
 This saves time and effort.

 18. Be careful when disabling submit buttons

-Some website might disable the submit buttons in the forms once the form is submitted.
+Some websites might disable the submit buttons in the forms once the form is submitted.
 This is done in order to avoid multiple submissions.
 When you are enabling this option for your mobile site you will have a lot of problems.
 Because the mobile networks are too poor and are frequently disrupted and the user might also get a cal while submitting the form.
 In such cases, mobile users will not be allowed to resubmit the form.
-So in order to avoid such confusions disable the submit button only for a few seconds in a mobile website.
+So in order to avoid such confusion disable the submit button only for a few seconds in a mobile website.

 Now a day’s all mobile devices come with GPS technology.
 Using this technology you can direct the users to the nearest store for purchase, you can give them targeted promotions, provide prices in their local currency and you can also connect them to the local blogs or communities.